FMIA Week 10: Rams Manage Win After Fire-Filled Week of ‘Horror’

 So much else happened Sunday:

 • Do not judge the wounded Patriots on this one week.
 It’s not odd for a Belichick disciple to beat the master at his own games, as I’ll show you.
-But the Tennessee rout is worrisome for New England because without Rob Gronkowski and without a strong running game against a powerful Tennessee front, it was a grim day.
+But the Tennessee rout is worrisome for New England because without Rob Gronkowski and without a strong running game, it can be grim.
 If Gronk stays wounded for a few more weeks, New England could suffer a pretty ignominious event, and that is losing the first-round bye that they’ve enjoyed for an NFL record eight straight Januaries.

 I found it interesting that Tennessee didn’t just beat the Pats.
 They dominated them.
 Similar storylines of Belichick disciples who left the nest (after playing or coaching for him), and their first games coaching against him: